bsiddiqui92/conway/README.md

 3. Run the program by typing php conway.php <path to your input file>

-4. Output will be displayed on termian screen
+4. Output will be displayed on terminal screen